-The Company's risk management framework embeds risk management into decision making.
+The Company's risk management framework embeds risk management into decision making throughout the organisation.
 The framework includes defined accountabilities, standards and systems that drive consistent identification, assessment, treatment and reporting of risks.
-Although the Company does not have an internal audit function, given the size of the organisation, the implementation of the framework is supported by defined expected management behaviours and monitored through reporting to the Audit & Risk Committee and to the Board.
+Although the Company does not have an internal audit function given the size of the organisation, the implementation of the risk framework is supported by dedicated internal resources and defined expected management behaviours.

-The Board reviews and approves the Company's risk appetite settings and limits annually with performance against these monitored on a regular basis.
-Material enterprise risks are reported to the Audit & Risk Committee and to the Board.
-These risks are monitored for changes in their exposure and are reported during the year.
+The Board reviews and approves the Company's risk appetite settings and limits annually, including during FY25.
+Performance against these limits, and risk management implementation more broadly, is monitored on a regular basis by the Audit & Risk Committee.
+As part of this, material enterprise risks are reported to the Audit & Risk Committee and the Board.
+These risks are monitored for changes in their exposure and are reported on by Management during the year.
 A summary of material risks that may impact the Company is set out in the Annual Report.

-The processes employed for evaluating and continually improving the effectiveness of its governance, risk management and internal control processes are conducted internally, except for external audit of the Company's financial reporting and product quality.
-Quarterly reviews of the Company's control framework occurs.
-Regular reporting is provided by Management to the Board on topics such as Work Health & Safety, product quality and financial management.
-As a pharmaceutical / medical device company, the Company also implements a product quality continuous improvement framework overseen by the Quality department of the Company.
-During the year, there have been five internal audits by Quality of the Company's product quality controls.
-The Company is also subject to regular external audits by product quality-related regulators and, during the reporting period, one audit was conducted by the European regulator.
+The processes employed for evaluating and continually improving the effectiveness of its governance, risk management and internal control processes are conducted internally.
+The Company's internal control framework ensures regular reporting is provided by Management to the Board on topics such as Work Health & Safety, product quality and financial management.

+As a pharmaceutical and medical device company MDI has its own TGA and ISO recognised internal audit program that is used to assess and control its product quality processes and ultimate product quality.
+This quality audit program, and other factors overseen by the Quality department, are used by the Company to ensure overall continuous quality improvement of products and patient safety.
+For the reporting period, the Company has undertaken eight internal quality audits, with five more scheduled to the end of June 2025.

+External audits of the Company's financial reporting and aspects of product quality also occur.
+Given the industry and scope of the Company's business, international Health Regulators have undertaken two inspections during the reporting period as has four distribution partners.